 Other Inflationary Increases - As a general rule the Council does not provide for price increases on goods and services, having instead to find ways to contain the increasing costs within existing budgets or negotiate a better price with its suppliers.
 The only budgetary growth for price increases that ends up being built into the budget is where it is unavoidable, such as where it is part of the terms of an existing contract or for supplies such as energy and fuel.
 Where provided for, contractual increases are derived from that specified in the contract.
-The inflationary growth has been reduced in 2013/14 to reflect a reduction in business rates and savings identified against current insurance budgets.
-The MTFS reflects an increase in insurance premiums of £200k per annum from 2014/15 following our insurers breaking the long-term agreement they hold with the Council due to poor claims history.
-Every effort is being made to improve the Council's claims history moving forward so as to try and mitigate the risk of future insurance increases.
+The inflationary growth has been reduced in 2014/15 to reflect the fact that managers are expected to contain inflation within their existing budgets wherever possible.